medic/cht-docs/content/en/apps/examples/anc.md

       resolution="The CHW submits a child referral follow up form confirming that the patient has attended the clinic visit."
       %}}
   {{% workflow
-       condition="The child assessment form is submitted with a yellow or red MUAC." task="A [malnutrition follow up task](https://docs.google.com/document/d/1hC7gDsXxbjtoob2g36HNeuAReoWJDP2ffjQe7m6O-uY/edit#heading=h.9sln0fedxe4x) appears after 3 days.
+       condition="The child assessment form is submitted with a red MUAC." task="A [malnutrition follow up task](https://docs.google.com/document/d/1hC7gDsXxbjtoob2g36HNeuAReoWJDP2ffjQe7m6O-uY/edit#heading=h.9sln0fedxe4x) appears after 3 days.
 The task persists 3 days after the due date." resolution="The CHW submits a malnutrition follow up form confirming that the patient has attended the clinic visit."
        %}}